Top 25 Books to Read Before You Die 2021

 In “Red and black”, Julien is suffering from hardship in the lower class.
 She yearns for the life of the high class and does not hesitate to sell her spirit and soul.
 This reflects the form of social strata at that time, which is of great practical significance to us.

 "Reading makes me have a rich life even if I don't have a rich life.
-I am poor and simple to this day, ordinary and kind to this day, small and strong to this day.
+I am poor and simple to this day, ordinary and kind to this day, and small and strong to this day.
 Even if I get married in the future, wisdom and kindness in this life are my dowries.
 I've never been in a prosperous place, I haven't heard the noise, I haven't seen too many creatures, I haven't had a hot heart, but books have given me all the wisdom and emotion."

 Where the footstep cannot be measured, words can; where eyes cannot reach, words can.